KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 <img width="419" alt="Screen Shot 2024-01-25 at 2 25 27 PM" src="https://github.com/KayChansiri/Longtitudinal-Multilevel-Modeling/assets/157029107/2567d957-8502-430b-9834-5729e5e5ba0b">

 * According to the output, we have two types of ICC: the Adjusted ICC and the Conditional ICC.
 * The Adjusted ICC is an estimate of the proportion of the total variance in the outcome that is attributable to the between-group (subject-level) variability when controlling for the fixed effects in the model.
-The value 0.840 indicates that 84% of the total variability in satisfaction scores is due to differences between users, after accounting for the fixed effects of time.
+The value 0.840 indicates that 84% of the total variability in satisfaction scores is due to differences between users, after accounting for the fixed effects in our model, which, in this case, we do not have any except the intercept term of within-subject effects.
 * This high value suggests that our data is clustered and therefore multilevel modeling is a good analysis strategy to understand individual differences among users and the influence of the variation in satisfaction scores.
 * The Conditional ICC, on the other hand, represents the proportion of the total variance that is attributable to the the between-group (subject-level) variability when considering both the fixed and random effects.
 This is unlike Adjusted ICC that considers only the fixed effects.
 * The Conditional ICC of 0.738 in the output means that when considering the entire model, including both fixed and random effects, about 73.8% of the variability in satisfaction scores can be attributed to differences between users.
-This indicates strong clustering structure of our data but the impact is slightly lower than the Adjusted ICC that does not consider the effect of time.
-The Conditional ICC reflect that  the fixed effects (time) play role in explaining variance of the outcome.
 * In summary, both the Adjusted and Conditional ICC values are quite high, indicating that the differences between subjects are a major source of variability in satisfaction scores.
 This underscores the importance of considering the subject-level random effects in the model.
-The difference between the Adjusted and Conditional ICC values shows the additional variance explained by the fixed effects (i.e., time) in the model.
+The difference between the Adjusted and Conditional ICC values shows the additional variance explained by the random effects in the model.